LiamPotter/ShizenTerrainTools/README.md

 # ShizenTerrainTools
 Shizen Terrain Tools is a Unity plugin that generates Terrain, from the major geographical details, to the minute, such as grass placement.

-There are four sections to Shizen, Height Tools, Texture Tools, Object Tools and Detail Tools.
+There are four sections to Shizen: Height Tools, Texture Tools, Object Tools and Detail Tools.

 Height Tools control the actual 'heights' of the terrain, from mountains to valleys.